vlad-lis/how-to-learn/README.md

 ## Run locally
 1. Clone repository
-2. Manually open index.html or open with live server.
+2. Manually open index.html or open with live server in IDE.